alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 > *   Focus on **data absence** (static state), not **operation failure** (action outcome).
 > *   Primary protection is **compile-time analysis**, not runtime error propagation.
 > *   Handled with explicit checks (`if (value is null)`) or operators (`??`), rather than chaining like `Bind`. `Result` gives you that kind of composition for **expected failures**.

+> **Aside:** Nullable reference types are the compiler’s polite cough: “ahem… you sure about that?”

 Now you can rewrite Option B as a pipeline: each step either produces the next value or stops with an error.